Basel drum: Method of construction

 The counterhoops of the metal drums are mostly painted in black and white diagonal stripes – black and white being the heraldic colors of Basel.
 In other cantons (districts) of Switzerland other colors are used accordingly.
 The Swiss army uses red and white striped hoops.
 Colors of guilds or family crests are only rarely used today.
 The hoops on wooden drums are usually left natural.
 While the color scheme formerly strictly obeyed heraldry and an exception was tolerated only for wooden drums, today anything goes.
 However, chrome frames with black and white tires and black or white tugs continue to dominate the scene.

 There are two drumheads, which are stretched over the two open ends of the frame (also called "kettle" or "bucket" in Basel).
 The heads are made of plastic or calfskin parchment.
 Calf skins are enjoyable to play on due to their softer rebound.
 However, natural drumheads can be used only in dry weather, otherwise they will be flabby.
 In practice, therefore, the player of a calfskin-headed drum needs to have access to a second drum with plastic heads.

 The drumheads are held together and tuned by a rope, made of polyester or hemp, which passes through the holes in the hoops.
 Today, the hemp rope has a carbon core to minimize weather-related tension differences.
 In earlier times the rope was simply wrapped around the tires or attached by means of an iron hook on it.
 To tension the ropes, the hoops are compressed in a special 'manual, pneumatic press-system'.

 Until the 19th century marching drums in Europe and the colonies in general had this type of construction.
 In the course of time, the ropes were replaced by tuning screws called "tension rods".

-The snare-sound is produced by gut and metal strings, which vibrate against the bottom drumhead.
+In the snare drums,the snare-sound is produced by gut and metal strings, which vibrate against the bottom drumhead.
 The top batter head can be damped with a felt pad which is fixed under the skin.
 With the help of a wheel on the outside of the frame, the intensity of the damping can be adjusted.
 Another damping method involves a strip of felt, which is clamped transversely under the batter head.
+The Basel drum in tenor configuration removes the snares at the bottom.

 The diameter of the drum is measured on the outside of the frame and is usually 40 or 41 cm (about 16 inches), sometimes 42 or even 43 cm (up to 17 inches).
 The height of the frame generally corresponds to the diameter.

 History

 The oldest drum of this type dates back to 1571.
 It can be seen in the Basel Music Museum.
-In Switzerland church festivals, carnival parades, guild ceremonies, and public events incorporating dancing, games and entertainment have traditionally been accompanied by the sound of drums.
+In Switzerland church festivals, carnival parades, guild ceremonies, and public events incorporating dancing, games and entertainment have traditionally been accompanied by the sound of the Basel snare drums.